UTAH DEPARTMENT OF WORKFORCE SERVICES

 Work Search Requirements

 A primary component of your re-employment plan will be to contact employers.
-Unless an Unemployment Insurance representative instructs otherwise, you are required to make a good faith effort to seek full-time work each week that you claim benefits, even if you are employed part-time or attend school.
+Unless a Workforce Services representative instructs otherwise, you are required to make a good faith effort to seek full-time work each week that you claim unemployment benefits, even if you are employed part-time or attend school.

 - Date of contact